Averroes Ai Automated Visual inspection software

 • Localize faults using geo-tagged thermal images

-With AI in the loop, operators can handle massive datasets (like those from utility-scale solar farms) quickly and confidently, making decisions based on precise insights rather than manual guesswork.
+With AI layered into your drone thermography or large-scale drone thermal inspection workflow, operators can handle massive datasets quickly and confidently, making decisions based on precise insights rather than manual guesswork.

 Get faster, sharper insights with 95%+ accuracy.